e-dong/Maze-MIPS-Assembly-Game/README.md

 # Maze-MIPS-Assembly-Game
-implements a Maze Game on Mars with LED Display
+Implements a Maze Game on Mars with LED Display

 Instructions to run: